xpoes123/xpoes123/README.md

 🔗 Website: https://xpoes123.github.io/davidJ
 🐙 GitHub: https://github.com/xpoes123

+I’m a **Forward Deployed Engineer at Ramp**, working close to customers to design, build, and ship solutions that integrate Ramp’s platform into real-world workflows.
+My work sits at the intersection of **backend engineering, data modeling, and customer-driven problem solving**.

-I’m a **Forward Deployed Engineer at Ramp**, working primarily on making companies spend less money.
-Previously, I was at **Uncountable**, a YC-backed startup building a unified data platform for R&D, materials science, and chemistry teams.
+Previously, I was at **Uncountable**, a YC-backed startup building a data platform for R&D and materials science teams.

 I graduated in **May 2025** from the **University of Wisconsin–Madison** with a degree in **Math and Computer Science**, after initially studying chemistry and biochemistry.
-I tend to enjoy work that sits between theory and systems.

 ---

-## What I’m Working On
+## What I Do at Ramp (FDE)

-### 🚀 Ramp
-- Backend engineering in **Python** and **SQL**
-- Data modeling and query-heavy workflows (**PostgreSQL, SQLAlchemy**)
-- Internal tooling, automation, and developer-facing systems
-- Containerized dev workflows (**Docker**)

-I’m especially interested in building systems that reduce operational and cognitive overhead.
+- Build **custom integrations and workflows** using Python and SQL
+- Work directly with customer data models and edge cases
+- Design backend logic that balances **correctness, speed, and maintainability**
+- Write production code that ships quickly and survives real usage
+- Collaborate across product, infra, and customer-facing teams

+**Tech I use often:** Python, SQL, PostgreSQL, SQLAlchemy, Docker

 ---